Claims/Enquiries

 Renewal

 An insurance policy generally covers a 12 month period.
-Before your period of cover ends, we’ll send you a renewal notice that is an offer of insurance with us for another year.
+Before your period of insurance ends, we’ll send you a renewal notice that is an offer of insurance with us for another year.

 The notice details the terms of your insurance policy for another year, such as your premium, amount of cover, Agreed Value, excess and so on.
 By paying your renewal premium, you have accepted this new agreement.